 Saariselka Accommodations

-Saariselka has various accommodations ranging from low-cost to very expensive igloos (Booking.com).
-Once you choose a place that suits your budget, there is no shortage for several day time activities, fine dining and northern light tours.
+Saariselka has various accommodation options ranging from low-cost to very expensive igloos (Booking.com).
+Once you choose a place that suits your budget, there’s no shortage for several day time activities, fine dining and northern light tours.
 We took ski lessons for a very reasonable price at Saariselka ski school (90 minute beginner alpine skiing group lesson including equipment and lift pass for the day can be booked for 134 Euros).

 Viewing the Northern Lights with a camera vs naked eyes